smartcontractkit/documentation/docs/Using Price Feeds/feed-registry.md

 > 🚧 Open Alpha
 >
 > Chainlink Feed Registry is in alpha.
 We're continuing to test the feature with users and improve the experience based on your feedback.
+The registry contract is currently undergoing a security audit.
+>
-Please do not yet use it in production.
+> The alpha registry will be decomissioned after the alpha period and replaced with a new registry at a new address.
+Please do not use it in production.

 ![Feed Registry](/files/feed-registry.png)